 - Quickly build domain expertise and understand the dynamics of a new market/user segment

-- Build strong relationships with the leadership team of FTSE 100 companies
+- Build strong relationships with the leadership teams of FTSE 100 companies

-- Work within multi-disciplinary teams to design, prototype and build cutting-edge products and services
+- Lead multi-disciplinary teams to design, prototype and build cutting-edge products and services

-- Work with our designers to research and define requirements
+- Work with designers to research and define requirements

 - Identify relevant use cases and prioritise according to a roadmap